eglaab/3clpro/README.md

-# Accompanying code and data for the manuscript "A pharmacophore model for SARS-CoV-2 3CLpro small molecule inhibitors and experimental validation of computationally screened inhibitors"
+# Accompanying files for the manuscript "A pharmacophore model for SARS-CoV-2 3CLpro small molecule inhibitors and experimental validation of computationally screened inhibitors"

 Overview of files: